-Hannah is childless and deeply unhappy.
-She is tormented by Peninn’nah, her husband’s other wife, who has many children.
-Hannah pleads with God for a child.
+Hannah is childless, tormented by Peninn’nah, her husband’s other wife, who has many children.

-Hannah’s vow On a visit to God’s shrine at Shiloh Hannah promises that, if God gives her a son, she will dedicate him as a Nazirite, a holy man.
-Watching her anguished prayer, Eli the priest thinks she is drunk, but she convinces him she is sincere.
-He prays too, that God will grant her wish.
+Hannah’s vow On a visit to God’s shrine at Shiloh Hannah promises that, if she has a son, she will dedicate him as a Nazirite.
+Eli the priest thinks she is drunk.
+She convinces him she is not.
+He prays that God will grant her wish.

 Hannah fulfils her vow.
 Hannah has a son, Samuel.
-She honours her promise to God and takes her little son to be raised by the priests at Shiloh.
-She visits him every year, taking a linen garment called an ‘ephod‘ which marks her son as having priestly status.
+She gives her little son to the priests at Shiloh, but visits him every year, with a linen garment, an ‘ephod‘ which marks her son as having priestly status.

 You’ll find the Bible text at the end of this page

 Elkahah, Peninnah and Hannah, from a medieval manuscript